CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/5-Forecasting.md

 - **Data Overhang**: This would be a situation where there is an abundance of data available that could be used for training AI systems, but the AI algorithms capable of utilizing all that data effectively haven't been developed or deployed yet.

-**The Intelligence Explosion Argument**.
-This concept of the 'intelligence explosion' is also central to the conversation around discontinuous takeoff.
-It originates from I.J.
-Good's thesis, which posits that sufficiently advanced machine intelligence could build a smarter version of itself.
-This smarter version could in turn build an even smarter version of itself, and so on, creating a cycle that could lead to intelligence vastly exceeding human capability ([source](https://intelligence.org/files/IEM.pdf)).
-In their 2012 report on the evidence for Intelligence Explosions, Muehlhauser and Salamon delve into the numerous advantages that machine intelligence holds over human intelligence, which facilitate rapid intelligence augmentation. ([source](https://intelligence.org/files/IE-EI.pdf)) These include:

-- **Computational Resources**: Human computational ability remains somewhat stationary, whereas machine computation possesses scalability.

-- **Speed**: Humans communicate at a rate of two words per second, while GPT-4 can process 32k words in an instant.
-Once LLMs can write "better" than humans, their speed will most probably surpass us entirely.

-- **Duplicability**: Machines exhibit effortless duplicability.
-Unlike humans, they do not need birth, education, or training.
-While humans predominantly improve individually, machines have the potential to grow collectively.
-Humans take 20 years to become competent from birth, whereas once we have one capable AI, we can duplicate it immediately.
-Once AIs reach the level of the best programmer, we can just duplicate this AI.
-The same goes for other jobs.

-- **Editability**: Machines potentially allow more regulated variations.
-They exemplify the equivalent of direct brain enhancements via neurosurgery in opposition to laborious education or training requirements.
-Humans can also improve and learn new skills, but they don't have root access to their hardware: we are just starting to be able to understand the genome's "spaghetti code," while AI could use code versioning tools to improve itself, being able to attempt risky experiments with backup options in case of failure.
-This allows for much more controlled variation.

-- **Goal coordination**: Copied AIs possess the capability to share goals effortlessly, a feat challenging for humans.
+Overhangs are also used as a counter argument to why AI pauses do not affect takeoff.
+One counter argument to the overhang argument is that it relies on the assumption that during the time that we are pausing AI development, the rate of production of chips will remain constant.
+It could be argued that the companies manufacturing these chips will not make as many chips if data centers aren't buying them.
+However, this argument only works if the pause is for any appreciable length of time, otherwise the data centers might just stockpile the chips.
+It is also possible to make progress on improved chip design, without having to manufacture as many during the pause period.
+However, during the same pause period we could also make progress on AI Safety techniques. ([source](https://www.youtube.com/watch?v=Q3eRy4t2oPQ))

 **The Economic Growth Argument**.
 Historical patterns of economic growth, driven by human population increases, suggest a potential for slow and continuous AI takeoff.
-This argument posits that as AIs augment the effective economic population, we might witness a gradual increase in economic growth, mirroring past expansions but at a potentially accelerated rate due to AI-enabled automation.
+This argument says that as AIs augment the effective economic population, we might witness a gradual increase in economic growth, mirroring past expansions but at a potentially accelerated rate due to AI-enabled automation.
 Limitations in AI's ability to automate certain tasks, alongside societal and regulatory constraints (e.g. that medical or legal services can only be rendered by humans), could lead to a slower expansion of AI capabilities.
 Alternatively, growth might far exceed historical rates.
 Using a similar argument for a fast takeoff hinges on AI's potential to quickly automate human labor on a massive scale, leading to unprecedented economic acceleration.

 **Compute Centric Takeoff Argument**.
 This argument, similar to the Bio Anchors report, assumes that compute will be sufficient for transformative AI.
 Based on this assumption, Tom Davidson's 2023 report on compute-centric AI takeoff discusses feedback loops that may contribute to takeoff dynamics.